overbyte/notes/unreal-course.md

 The BSP can be converted to meshes under brush settings (may need to be expanded)

+#### Addiing code to objects

+An object must be changed from a static mesh which bakes lighting and cannot be dynamically moved to a `Moveable Object` which include dynamic lighting and can be updated with code (See the door in the scene)

 ### Naming

 * `SM_<Name>`: Static Mesh